|Vintage Pulp||Feb 4 2021|

-Antonio Vera Ramirez’s aka Lou Carrigan’s Brigitte en Accion was first published by Rio de Janeiro based Editora Monterrey in 1965, but here you’re seeing covers from Barcelona based Editorial Bruguera.
+Antonio Vera Ramirez’s, aka Lou Carrigan’s Brigitte en Accion was first published by Rio de Janeiro based Editora Monterrey in 1965, but here you’re seeing covers from Barcelona based Editorial Bruguera.
 The artist was the same for both, though—Brazilian illustrator José Luiz Benicio, and his work is beautiful.
 The series features the adventures of Brigitte Montfort, nicknamed Baby, a CIA agent posing as a journalist and getting into all kinds of sticky situations during the Cold War.
-You can see a large collection of Brigitte en Accion covers at the website Bolsi Libros Bruguera.
+We'll have more Brigitte en Accion covers down the line.

 |Intl.
 Notebook||Dec 6 2012|